Analyzing CP ALL Public (CPPCY) & Its Peers

-CP ALL Public (OTCMKTS:CPPCY – Get Rating) is one of 62 publicly-traded companies in the “Grocery Stores” industry, but how does it contrast to its competitors?
-We will compare CP ALL Public to similar businesses based on the strength of its risk, dividends, earnings, institutional ownership, valuation, analyst recommendations and profitability.
+CP ALL Public (OTCMKTS:CPPCY – Free Report) is one of 62 publicly-traded companies in the “Grocery Stores” industry, but how does it compare to its rivals?
+We will compare CP ALL Public to similar companies based on the strength of its risk, analyst recommendations, institutional ownership, dividends, earnings, profitability and valuation.

-45.3% of shares of all “Grocery Stores” companies are held by institutional investors.
-22.8% of shares of all “Grocery Stores” companies are held by company insiders.
-Strong institutional ownership is an indication that endowments, large money managers and hedge funds believe a company will outperform the market over the long term.

-CP ALL Public pays an annual dividend of $7.25 per share and has a dividend yield of 42.0%.
-CP ALL Public pays out 66.8% of its earnings in the form of a dividend.
-As a group, “Grocery Stores” companies pay a dividend yield of 4.1% and pay out 62.3% of their earnings in the form of a dividend.

 |Gross Revenue